12grapes/culturewisdom/README.md

-# Culture musing and wisdom
+# Culture musings and wisdom